 Eskdale's 1,920 acres as owned by Walter Scott, superimposed on a satellite image (Google Earth Pro).

 Walter Scott never married.
 In 1843 his nephew, also called Walter Scott, emigrated from Scotland and became his uncle's manager at Wallalong and later his heir.
 Meanwhile, Walter Scott (the uncle) became active in political and civic affairs in the lower Hunter Valley.
 He was appointed a magistrate in 1844 and it was about this time that he moved to live in Eskdale House.

 Walter Scott's grave in what is now Tower Hamlets Cemetery Park (photo courtesy of Kenneth Greenway, Friends of Tower Hamlet Cemetery Park).

 Walter Scott returned in London in 1854 and lived in Stephney in London's East End.
 He died on 12 October 1854 at the height of a cholera epidemic and was buried on 16 October 1854 in the newly-opened Tower Hamlets Cemetery in Stephney.

 Located near the London Docks, the cemetery was badly damaged in bombing raids in 1940 and 1941 and was closed in 1966.
 Following its closure, the cemetery was further damaged by vandalism.
 Fortunately it is now a park that is managed and cared for by the Friends of Tower Hamlets Cemetery Park (FOTHCP).
 Walter Scott's grave has survived (see photo) but it is in poor condition and FOTHCP are seeking funds for its restoration.

-Unless otherwise stated, the information for this page was sourced from the book:
+Most of the information for this page was sourced from the book:

 Pearn, John.
 In the Capacity of a Surgeon.
 University of Queensland, 1988.